MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.6_serializable.rst

-How to use the Serialization interface
+How to use the Serializable interface
 ======================================

 In this tutorial, we will explain in detail the ``Serializable`` interface.
 We will first explain how to use classes